Crochet terminology

-Crochet is a needlework technique that involves creating fabric by interlocking loops of yarn or thread using a hooked needle called a crochet hook.
-The following information includes many crochet terms used by the yarn industry, designers, and publishers.
+Crochet is a needlework technique where you create fabric by interlocking loops of yarn or thread with a hooked needle (a crochet hook).
+This page covers common crochet terms you will see in patterns.

 | Term | Abbreviation | Meaning |